-For the most current university program and transfer information, please see the Academic Advising homepage at www.rdc.ab.ca/ academic_advising.
+For the most current university program and transfer information, please see the Academic Advising homepage at www.rdc.ab.ca/academic_advising.
 Click on Academic Planning Guides.

-Graduates of the four-year Bachelor of Education program (University of Alberta) and the five-year combined degree program (University of Alberta and Lethbridge) are eligible to apply for Teacher Certification in the Province of Alberta and all other provinces.
-Red Deer College offers up to two years of these programs.
+Graduates of the four-year Bachelor of Education program (University of Alberta) and the five-year combined degree program (University of Alberta and The University of Lethbridge) are eligible to apply for Teacher Certification in the Province of Alberta and all other provinces.
+Red Deer College offers up to two years (60 credits) of transferable coursework of these programs.